Frequently Asked Questions About Social Security

 If your disability has kept you out of work for 12 months or longer, or if you have medical support stating that you are unable to work for 12 months or longer, or your condition is expected to result in death, you should apply as soon as possible.
 The longer you wait, the more benefits you may lose.

-Do not get discouraged if you are denied.
-Approximately 75% of claims are denied.
-You have sixty (60) days to request an appeal.
-In some regions the first appeal would be a request for reconsideration and if that is denied you would request a hearing before a Social Security Administrative Law Judge.
+Do not get discouraged if your application is denied.
+Approximately 75 percent of claims are denied.
+You have 60 days to request an appeal.
+In some regions the first appeal would be a request for reconsideration and if that is denied, you would request a hearing before a Social Security Administrative Law Judge.
 In other regions you would immediately request a hearing before an Administrative Law Judge.
 The hearing is an informal hearing.

 If you are denied at the application stage getting benefits can be a long process, which may take 2-5 years.

 Can I Still Work While Collecting Social Security Disability Benefits?